 Jesse and I are heading to Walt Disney World again in March.
 This will be our 1st official trip as DVC members and I am so excited to stay at Copper Creek Villas (our home resort) for the first time!
 As DVC members, we have the convenience of booking our trip without having to put any money down (instead we pay monthly); however, we still have to purchase tickets and our dining plan if we choose to use it.
 We are annual pass holders, so our tickets are covered for the year which leaves the dining plan as our main cost for the trip.
 While we are on the topic of the cost, lets dive right into the price and how it works.

-There are 3 different dining plan options at Walt Disney World.
-You can choose from the Disney’s Quick Service Dining plan, the Disney’s Dining Plan, and the Disney’s Deluxe Dining Plan.
+There are 4 different dining plan options at Walt Disney World.
+You can choose from the Disney’s Quick Service Dining plan, the Disney’s Dining Plan, the Disney’s Deluxe Dining Plan, and the new Disney Dining Plan Plus.
 The prices vary for each option as well as what comes with the plan.
 The price of your plan also depends on the length of your stay, by the number of nights you have booked.
 If you book a 7 night, 8 day stay (Saturday to Saturday) you will have 7 days worth of the dining plan per person on the reservation that is 3 and older.
 You are not required to use your meals on specific days, just throughout the length of your stay is fine.

 Let’s start with the quick service dining plan.
 Jesse and I have used this one once and it works out great when you are in a hurry and really do not have the time for table service restaurants.
 What’s included in this plan is: 2 quick service meals and 2 snacks per person, per day.
 Plus 1 refillable mug per person that may be used at the drink stations at the Disney World resort hotels (not the theme parks).
 Currently, this plan is roughly $52.50 per adult, per day (it will be slightly less for children).
 Just to give an idea of how much it would cost for a one week trip (7 nights) for Jesse and I, we would spend $734.92.